oracle-livelabs/security/oci-kms/create-connection/create-connection.md

     ![URL creation in address bar](images/CTM-address-bar.png "URL creation in address bar")

+    Once you access your login window, please login using your "Secops_XXX" user, with the password which has been provided to you.
+If you can't locate this information, please contact one of the trainer to assist you.

     ![Log in to CipherTrust Manager](images/ctm-login.png "Log in to CipherTrust Manager")

-2. Enter the credentials you have been provided with.
-You are now logged into the CipherTrust Manager web console.
+2. You are now logged into the CipherTrust Manager web console.

     ![CipherTrust Manager web console](images/ctm-page.png "CipherTrust Manager web console")